Division and Competences Explained

 Mayor and City Council

 The mayor is the statutory of the city district, he represents it and represents it externally.
 He manages the activities of the city district office and conducts the meetings of the local council.
-He signs all decisions issued by the city district, unless he entrusts another employee of the city district in accordance with the law.
+He/she signs all decisions issued by the city district, unless he entrusts another employee of the city district in accordance with the law.

 Local councils decide on significant issues of local importance such as: